 Eat Food & Drink Beer

 After a summer of painstaking efforts to stay fit, one of the most exciting parts about fall is having the chance to eat hearty comfort foods in front of a warm, burning fire and layer up so no one knows how much weight you’re gaining during hibernation season.
-Spend an evening at one of these cozy spots in the city where you can treat yourself to a delicious meal in front of an inviting fireplace.
+There are a lot of fall activities near you in Chicago at cozy spots in the city where you can treat yourself to a delicious meal in front of an inviting fireplace.

 - The Dawson